Foreign Exchange Risk Management

 Risk Management Limits

-- Short term financing (with a tenor less than one year) shall not account for more than 30 % of the total interest bearing debt.
+- Amount of short term financing (with a tenor less than one year) is limited to the greater of the following: a) EUR 500 million or b) 30% of the total interest bearing debt.

 Credit Risk Management